mrmonkington/gn-django/docs/source/jinja_templates/loaders.rst

 **Note:** This worked example is runnable in ``examples/sparse_inheritance_multi_site/``.

-As mentioned, the :ref:`multi-hierarchy-loader` is for use when your deployable django project will service multiple concrete sites.
+As mentioned, the :ref:`gn-django-multi-hierarchy-loader` is for use when your deployable django project will service multiple concrete sites.
 This might be achieved by domain separation - e.g. ``"auth.eurogamer.net"`` and ``"auth.vg247.com"``.
 Or it might be achieved by URL path separation - e.g.
 ``"auth.gamer-network.net/eurogamer_net/"`` and ``auth.gamer-network.net/vg247_com/``.
-Right now, only domain separation has been implemented with use of :ref:`the site package<package-site>`.
+Right now, only domain separation has been implemented with use of :ref:`the site package<gn-django-package-site>`.

-The instantiated :ref:`multi-hierarchy-loader` should be passed to the jinja backend in the ``TEMPLATES`` django setting.
+The instantiated :ref:`gn-django-multi-hierarchy-loader` should be passed to the jinja backend in the ``TEMPLATES`` django setting.

 .. code-block:: python